-When the Year 2000 was approaching, we were told to stockpile a little cash in case the ATM machines did not work over the Millennium.
-That is still good advice today in the case of an emergency.
+Cash.
+When Year 2000 was approaching, we were told to stockpile a little cash in case automated teller machines did not work in the new millennium.
+Stockpiling is still good advice today in the case of an emergency.

 Hurricanes, tornadoes and snowstorms frequently result in power outages.
 Cash may be your only option to purchase necessities.
-Whether it is \$200 or \$500 or more, having a little cash will prove useful in an emergency when the ATM machines are not working or where no one can take your credit or debit cards.
+Whether it is \$200, \$500 or more, a little cash will prove useful in an emergency if ATMs are not working or if no one can take your credit or debit cards.